entellopy/Hands-On-workflows/README.md

 The ebook is divided into five thematic chapters, each focusing on a specific aspect of how data analysis is being reframed:<br>

 Introduction: Context<br>
 S1.
-From Traditional to State-of-the-art: Analyze teh relevance of transforming Data Analytics.
+From Traditional to State-of-the-art: Analyze teh relevance of transforming Data Analytics.<br>
 S2.
-The Human-Tech Sinergy:
+The Human-Tech Sinergy:<br>
 S3.
-Real-world transformations
+Real-world transformations<br>
 S4.
-Beyond Dashboards
+Beyond Dashboards<br>
 S5.
 Challenges and Ethical Considerations <br>
 The Future of Data Analytics<br>
 Appendix: Additional resources, references, and technical notes.<br>